 Tarrywile Park Trail is a 4.6 mile moderately trafficked out and back trail located near Danbury, Connecticut that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash